 Water pressure loss in pipes is calculated by using the pipe size and the flow rate of the water through the pipe.
 This website has several calculators you can use, or you can do it the old-fashioned way and use tables.

 Spreadsheets for Calculating Friction Loss

-This is how I do it.
-I’ve created a whole collection of spreadsheets that do all the calculations for pressure loss and velocity for various types of pipe and tubing.
-Hopefully you will find these spreadsheets pretty easy to use, I tried to make them do as much of the work for you as possible.
+Recommended method: A collection of spreadsheets that do all the calculations for pressure loss and velocity for various types of pipe and tubing is available on this website.
+Hopefully you will find these spreadsheets pretty easy to use, they are designed to do as much of the work for you as possible.
 They will calculate both pressure loss and velocity, and will warn you if the flow you have selected is too high.
 Spreadsheets are available for pretty much all the common types of pipe found in homes today.
-Spreadsheets for Calculating Friction Loss & Pressure Loss in Pipes and Tubes.
+Download them from this page: Spreadsheets for Calculating Friction Loss & Pressure Loss in Pipes and Tubes.

 Pressure Loss Tables